 The ARMS of FDA

 In the U.S., FDA’s Center for Veterinary Medicine created the Antiparasitic Resistance Management Strategy (ARMS) to promote sustainable use of approved antiparasitic drugs in cattle, small ruminants, and horses.
-The ARMS group is collaborating with professional veterinary, parasitology, and agricultural organizations on an outreach and educational effort regarding antiparasitic resistance in grazing livestock, including sheep and goats.
+The ARMS group is collaborating with veterinary, parasitology, and agricultural organizations on an outreach and educational effort regarding antiparasitic resistance in grazing livestock, including sheep and goats.
 One goal of this effort is to help producers and veterinarians adopt strategies that maintain the effectiveness of antiparasitic drugs.

 Animals, including small ruminants, will always have a need for new antiparasitic drugs.
 No animal parasite species is close to becoming wiped out, and parasites will continue to evolve drug resistance.
 However, antiparasitic drug discovery is declining for various reasons, namely economic changes in the animal drug industry.
-Because of recent mergers and acquisitions among the traditional animal health companies, fewer groups are working on antiparasitic drug discovery.
-Furthermore, the companies that do presently exist have little incentive to invest in researching and developing new antiparasitic drugs because resistance is not yet recognized as a widespread problem and the currently available drugs still seem effective.14
+Because of mergers and acquisitions among the traditional animal health companies, fewer groups are working on antiparasitic drug discovery.
+Furthermore, the companies that do presently exist have little incentive to invest in researching and developing new antiparasitic drugs because resistance is not yet recognized as a widespread problem and the currently available drugs still seem effective.12

-A best case scenario is for a drug company to develop a new antiparasitic drug and get it FDA-approved, while simultaneously, producers and veterinarians modify their current management practices and drug use strategies.
-Based on evidence from New Zealand, these modified practices and strategies not only help delay resistance to the newly-approved antiparasitic drug, they also slow resistance to currently-marketed antiparasitic drugs.16 The U.S. small ruminant industry needs new antiparasitic drugs, and the sustainable use of these drugs—as promoted by FDA’s ARMS—will help maintain their effectiveness for as long as possible.
+A best-case scenario is for a drug company to develop a new antiparasitic drug and get it FDA-approved, while simultaneously, producers and veterinarians modify their current management practices and drug use strategies.
+Based on evidence from New Zealand, these modified practices and strategies not only help delay resistance to the newly-approved antiparasitic drug, they also slow resistance to currently-marketed antiparasitic drugs.14 The U.S. small ruminant industry needs new antiparasitic drugs, and the sustainable use of these drugs—as promoted by FDA’s ARMS—will help maintain their effectiveness for as long as possible.

 Let’s Slow It Down

 Antiparasitic resistance in small ruminants is a global and growing problem that can only be slowed, not stopped.
 Parasites naturally develop resistance to an antiparasitic drug through random genetic mutations.
 Resistant parasites survive treatment and continue to multiply, passing on their resistance genes to the next generation, resulting in even more resistant parasites.
 Poor management practices hasten this process.
-But by working together to focus on the sustainable use of antiparasitic drugs, FDA, drug companies, veterinarians, and producers can help significantly slow the development of antiparasitic resistance in small ruminants.
+But by working together and focusing on the sustainable use of antiparasitic drugs, FDA, drug companies, veterinarians, and producers can help significantly slow the development of antiparasitic resistance in small ruminants.

 FDA’s Center for Veterinary Medicine thanks Eve Waters for her contributions in researching and drafting this article.
 Dr. Waters is a 2015 graduate of the Virginia-Maryland Regional College of Veterinary Medicine.